 - Understand that wine is a community.
 The best wine bars don’t shun you for ordering a Chablis in the dead of winter, or pairing a big-bodied red with whitefish.
 Sure, they’ll have recommendations, but they’ll understand that wine is meant to be enjoyed, not stressed over.

 - Staff your wine bar with people knowledgeable and enthusiastic about wine.
 Sadly, a standard bartender won’t cut it.
 Being passionate about wine is pretty much the definition of sommelier, though.
 Maybe you can find a level 1 or level 2 somm for your bar.
 Of course, not every wine bar or wine program can hire a sommelier.
 But there are plenty of people out there who would love the chance to pour and talk about wine all day.
 Your job is to find them.

-- Build an epic wine list.
-Have a variety of wines.
+- Have a variety of wines.
 Don’t go too deep on obscure varietals.
 Offer reasonably-priced, popular varietals.
 Organize by geography or grape, not by style.

 - Offer some light fare that pairs well with wine and fits the vibe: charcuterie plates, cheese, olives, and fruits will sell like mad.